Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Style-Based Domain Generalization

-In this section, we provide mathematical modeling of the $\MixStyle$ \cite{zhou2021domain} and $\DSU$ \cite{li2022uncertainty} algorithms for centralized DG.
+In this section, we provide the first formal models of the $\MixStyle$ \cite{zhou2021domain} and $\DSU$ \cite{li2022uncertainty} algorithms for centralized DG.
 Note that the original papers and subsequent works do not present any such objective functions.
-We will later use the ideas and functions developed here when presenting our own \texttt{StyleDDG} algorithm in Sec.~\ref{ssec:styleddg}.
+This serves as a precursor to developing our \textsc{StyleDDG} algorithm in Sec.~\ref{ssec:styleddg}.

-In $\MixStyle$, the style space of the CNN layers are explored through convex combinations of the existing styles, thereby exposing the model to styles beyond the existing ones in the training batch.
-For a given instance $x$ and target style statistics $\mu_t$ and $\sigma_t$, the $\MixStyle$ operation uses $\AdaIN$ from Eq.~\eqref{eqn:adain} as
+In $\MixStyle$, the style space of the CNN layers is explored through convex combinations of the existing styles, thus exposing the model to styles beyond the existing ones in the training batch.
+For a given instance $x$ and target style statistics $\mu_t$ and $\sigma_t$, the $\MixStyle$ operation employs $\AdaIN$ from Eq.~\eqref{eqn:adain} as